igrishaev/pg2/docs/migrations.md

 ## Concepts

-Migrations are SQL files that are applied to the database in certain order.
+Migrations are SQL files that get applied to a database in certain order.
 A migration has an id and a direction: next/up or prev/down.
-Usually it's split on two files called `<id>.up.sql` and `<id>.down.sql` holding SQL commands.
+Usually it's split on two files called `<id>.up.sql` and `<id>.down.sql` holding SQL expressions.
 Say, the -up file creates a table with an index, and the -down one drops the index first, and then the table.